Peter Aitken

 Peter Gerald Aitken (born 30 June 1954) is a Welsh former footballer who played nearly 300 games in the Football League.

-Career
+Club career

 Aitken began his career as an apprentice with Bristol Rovers, making his debut in the 1972–73 season.
 He joined local rivals Bristol City in 1980, and two years later, with the club in danger of folding, Aitken was one of the "Ashton Gate Eight", eight players who agreed to terminate their contracts to save the club.
 The others were David Rodgers, Geoff Merrick, Julian Marshall, Chris Garland, Jimmy Mann, Trevor Tainton, and Gerry Sweeney.
 While with Rovers he was the club captain, and after joining City he became the only player to captain both Bristol Clubs.